-The health savings account (HSA) is exactly that, a savings account for your health care.
-This account is designed for long-term savings so the focus is on putting in as much money as you can.
-This means there is no pressure to use the money in your account right away.
-If you want to pay for an expense out-of-pocket and keep the money in your account, you can.
+The health savings account (HSA) is a savings account for your health care.
+This account is designed for long-term savings.
+There is no "use it or lose it rule" so this means there is no pressure to use the money in your account right away.
+If you want to pay for an expense out-of-pocket and keep the money in your account for the future, you can.
 If you would rather use the money in your account, that’s your choice too.

-HCSA and HSA may look the same, but they serve two very different purposes.
+HCSA and HSA may sound similar, but they serve two very different purposes.
 Enrolling in either health account is a voluntary choice, and the account you can use varies based on the medical plan you choose.
 In addition, you can’t be enrolled in both accounts at the same time.
 This side-by-side comparison highlights how they’re similar and how they’re different.

 This web page provides only certain highlights about changes of benefit provisions.
 It is not intended to be a complete explanation.
 If there are any discrepancies between this communication and the legal plan documents, the legal plan documents will prevail to the extent permitted by law.
 Oral statements about plan benefits are not binding on Chevron or the applicable plan.
 There are no vested rights with respect to Chevron health care plans or any company contributions towards the cost of such health care plans.
 Rather, Chevron Corporation reserves all rights, for any reason and at any time, to amend, change or terminate these plans or to change or eliminate the company contribution toward the cost of such plans.
 Such amendments, changes, terminations or eliminations may be applicable without regard to whether someone previously terminated employment with Chevron or previously was subject to a grandfathering provision.
 Some benefit plans and policies described in this document may be subject to collective bargaining and, therefore, may not apply to union-represented employees.

 Here's where to get phone numbers and websites for all your benefits.